 · The Behaviour Policy and the Behaviour Recovery system.

-· Marking and feedback, as well as homework, policies set clear boundaries which are explained clearly to students.
+· Marking and feedback, as well as homework, set clear boundaries which are explained clearly to pupils.

 · Accountability is stressed to all stakeholders including staff (teacher’s standards and professional code of conduct), pupils and parents (home school agreement).